 The Qualys solution is easy to use and easy to deploy.
 It can be a little daunting to learn, but Qualys offers free training and certification, much like Tenable.
 Two days of training is generally enough to learn how to deploy the Qualys platform and put it to use.
 Take advantage of it.
 Trust me on this.
 The biggest difference between a satisfied Qualys customer and a dissatisfied one is usually that the dissatisfied one tried to figure things out on their own.

-Qualys offers a cloud agent, which sits on each host and eliminates the need to scan.
+Qualys offers a cloud agent, which sits on each host and eliminates the need to scan, giving you a real time view of security risks.
 When they see port 443 open and have a change to report, the agents send metadata about the changes back to the Qualys cloud for analysis.
 The CPU and memory utilization for this are minimal.
+This is better than Tenable’s model, which still requires you to initiate a scan.
+Qualys agents work automatically.

 Since Qualys is cloud-based, your administrators don’t have to do any maintenance.
 Qualys takes care of all updates and scaling the platform to meet demand.